sandeel/tribe/doc/documentation.md

 Requirements Specification
 =================

-## Overview of the application
+## Overview

+### Roles

-Each member of the family who is signed up to Tribe becomes a "tribe member".
+Each member of the family who is signed up to Tribe becomes a "Tribe Member".

-A parent, (or both parents, or even an older child or child minder) becomes the "tribe leader".
+A parent, (or both parents, or an older child or child minder) becomes the "Tribe Leader".

 ### Tasks